Bird of prey: Common names

-Many of these English language group names originally referred to particular species encountered in Britain.
-As English-speaking people travelled further, the familiar names were applied to new birds with similar characteristics.
-Names that have generalised this way include; kite, Milvus milvus, sparrowhawk or sparhawk, Accipiter nisus, goshawk, Accipiter gentilis, kestrel, Falco tinninculus, hobby, Falco subbuteo, harrier, simplified from "hen-harrier", Circus cyaneus, buzzard, Buteo buteo.
+Many of these group names originally referred to particular species encountered in Britain.
+As English‑speaking people travelled further, the familiar names were applied to new birds with similar characteristics.
+Names that have generalised in this way include: kite Milvus milvus; sparrowhawk or sparhawk Accipiter nisus; goshawk Accipiter gentilis; kestrel Falco tinnunculus; hobby Falco subbuteo; harrier (from "hen‑harrier") Circus cyaneus; and buzzard Buteo buteo.

 Some names have not generalised and refer to single species or groups of closely related subspecies, such as the merlin, Falco columbarius.

 Systematics

 Historical classifications

 The taxonomy of Carl Linnaeus grouped birds (class Aves) into orders, genera, and species, with no formal ranks between genus and order.
 He placed all birds of prey into a single order, Accipitres, subdividing this into four genera: Vultur (vultures), Falco (eagles, hawks, falcons, etc.), Strix (owls), and Lanius (shrikes).
 This approach was followed by subsequent authors such as Gmelin, Latham and Turton.

 Louis Pierre Vieillot used additional ranks: order, tribe, family, genus, species.
 Birds of prey (order Accipitres) were divided into diurnal and nocturnal tribes; the owls remained monogeneric (family Ægolii, genus Strix), whilst the diurnal raptors were divided into three families: Vulturini, Gypaëti, and Accipitrini.
 Thus Vieillot's families were similar to the Linnaean genera, with the difference that shrikes were no longer included amongst the birds of prey.
 In addition to the original Vultur and Falco (now reduced in scope), Vieillot adopted four genera from Savigny: Phene, Haliæetus, Pandion, and Elanus.
 He also introduced five new genera of vultures (Gypagus, Catharista, Daptrius, Ibycter, Polyborus) (Note: Vieillot included the caracaras (Daptrius, Ibycter, and Polyborus) in Vulturini, though it is now known that they are related to falcons.) and eleven new genera of accipitrines (Aquila, Circaëtus, Circus, Buteo, Milvus, Ictinia, Physeta, Harpia, Spizaëtus, Asturina, Sparvius).

 Falconimorphae is a deprecated superorder within Raptores, formerly composed of the orders Falconiformes and Strigiformes.
 The clade was invalidated after 2012.
 Falconiformes is now placed in Eufalconimorphae, while Strigiformes is placed in Afroaves.